Email Retargeting: Boost Your Sales With This Powerful Marketing Strategy

 How Can You Use Email Retargeting?

-➡️ To convert inactive visitors
+➡️ Convert inactive visitors

-Since they have already shown interest in your product or service, you can entice them with a clever retargeting email.
+Since they have already shown interest in your product or service, you can entice them with a retargeting email.

 You could then send them a retargeting email that includes more content they might be interested in and helps them move down your sales funnel.